apify/tester-mcp-client/README.md

 Implementation of a model context protocol (MCP) client that connects to an MCP server using Server-Sent Events (SSE) and displays the conversation in a chat-like UI.
 It is a standalone Actor server designed for testing MCP servers over SSE.
-It is using [Pay-per-event](https://docs.apify.com/sdk/js/docs/guides/pay-per-event) pricing model.
+It uses [Pay-per-event](https://docs.apify.com/sdk/js/docs/guides/pay-per-event) pricing model.

+For more information, see the [Model Context Protocol](https://modelcontextprotocol.org/) website or blogpost [What is MCP and why does it matter?](https://blog.apify.com/what-is-model-context-protocol/).

 ## 🚀 Main features